Thurstonland: History

 The Wakefield court rolls indicate the village was a township in 1275, when 'Storthes in Thurstonland' is mentioned and 'Matthew de Storthes', in the reign of Henry III (1216 to 1272) lived in the area.
 In 1541 Henry VIII granted "to John Storthes of Shitlington, but likewise of Storthes Hall, gentleman" the manor of Thurstonland and other lands that had been the property of Roche Abbey.

 Storthes Hall, on the northern boundary of the township, was the location of a family mansion.
 It is now the site of a residential campus for the University of Huddersfield.

+In 1921 the parish had a population of 2,488.

+Governance

+Thurstonland was formerly a township and chapelry in the parish of Kirkburton, in 1866 Thurstonland became a civil parish.
+Thurstonland Urban District was created in 1894.
+The urban district was merged with Farnley Tyas in 1925 and renamed Thurstonland and Farnley Tyas Urban District.
+The urban district was abolished in 1938 under a County Review Order and most of the district was merged into Kirkburton Urban District and the remainder into the Holmfirth Urban District.

 Sport

 The cricket club was founded in 1874 by a group of local enthusiasts.
 The club acquired a site in 1901, which was their third home.
 The club's Edwardian-style wooden pavilion was built in 1910.
-The club play in the Huddersfield Cricket League and run teams for seniors and juniors.
+The club played in the Huddersfield Cricket League and ran teams for seniors and juniors.